BA (Hons) Business and Management

 To see the module description, please click here.

 Optional Modules – You will be required to complete one from the following optional modules.
-Please note that not all modules will be offered each year:

 Module: Leadership and Reflective Management (20 credits) Optional